-CLEP General Examination ster Hours Credit MGCJC Course Equivalency

-English Composition 6 English 1113 and 1123

-Social Sciences-History

-Natural Science 6 BIO 11 13 and PHY 2213

-Humanities ART MUS May sel ENC ect 1 of following: 1113 (3 hours) 1113 (3 hours) AND 1113 (3 hours) AND 1113 (3 hours) 2213 (3 hours) 2213 (3 hours) 2233 (3 hours)

-Mathematics by Direc tor of Student from the following: 1313 MAT 1213

-DOM 4.5 MAT MAT 1223 MAT 1323
+CLEP General Examination Semester Hours Credit MGCJC Course Equivalency English Composition 6 English 1113 and 1123 Social Sciences-History 6 May select any two courses of following: PSC 1113 (3 hours) HIS 1113 (3 hours) HIS 2213 (3 hours) Natural Science 6 BIO 1113 and PHY 2213 Humanities 6 May select 1 of following: ART 1113 (3 hours) MUS 1113 (3 hours) AND May select 1 of following: ENG 2213 (3 hours) ENG 2233 (3 hours) Mathematics 6 Two courses will be selected by Director of Student Services from the following: BAD 1313 MAT 1213 MAT 1223 MAT 1323 MAT 1233 MAT 1313 TOTA AL 30 Semeste r Hours

-TOTAL 30 Semester Hours

-^{}Student will be counseled, using high school grades, test scores and proposed program to determine appropriate mathematics courses for which credit will be granted.
+Student will be counseled, using high school grades, test scores and proposed program to determine appropriate mathematics courses for which credit will be granted.

-- On credit to be awarded for subject examinations a minimum percentile rank of 50 will be strictly applied.
-All subjects listed in the Mississippi Gulf Coast Junior College catalog will be eligible for credit for subject if CLEP has such an established examination. - 3.
-The total amount of CLEP credit awarded for the general examination and for subject examinations still should not exceed 30 semester hours. - To receive credit through CLEP a person must enroll in Mississippi Gulf Coast Junior College to take additional college credit courses. - Designated courses, the appropriate course numbers and the appropriate semester hour credit awarded through the use of CLEP will be placed on the student's transcript under the heading "credit awarded by CLEP".
+- On credit to be awarded for subject examinations a minimum percentile rank of 33 will be strictly applied.
+All subjects listed in the Mississippi Gulf Coast Junior College catalog will be eligible for credit for subject if CLEP has such an established examination. - The total amount of CLEP credit awarded for the general examination and for subject examinations still should not exceed 33 semester hours. - To receive credit through CLEP a person must enroll in Mississippi Gulf Coast Junior College to take additional college credit courses. - 5.
+Designated courses, the appropriate course numbers and the appropriate semester hour credit awarded through the use of CLEP will be placed on the student's transcript under the heading "credit awarded by CLEP".
 No letter grades will be assigned.